Deric Daniel Waters: Heritage conservation career

-Waters was a member of the Hong Kong Antiquities Advisory Board between 1990-1998.
+Waters was a member of the Hong Kong Antiquities Advisory Board between 1990 and 1998.

 In 1998, the former Chief Executive of Hong Kong Tung Chee-hwa awarded Waters Bronze Bauhinia Star for his valuable contribution to the work of heritage conservation in Hong Kong and for his long and dedicated service as a member of the Antiquities Advisory Board.

 Personal life and death

-Waters married Vera Chan Lai-hing on April 21, 1960 at Hong Kong St. Anthony's Church.
+Waters married Vera Chan Lai-hing on April 21, 1960, at Hong Kong St. Anthony's Church.
 At 57, Waters earned his black belt in Karate.
 In January 2006, the Waters held a talk on "One couple two cultures : Western-Chinese couples talk about love and marriage", co-organized by Royal Asiatic Society Hong Kong Branch and Hong Kong Public Libraries, which is recorded in the Hong Kong Oral History Collection of the Library.

 On 27 January 2016, Waters died in Hong Kong, at aged 94.
 A lamp at the lawn near Li Ka Shing Tower of the Hong Kong Polytechnic University was named after him in recognition of his remarkable contribution to education.